Kasparklink/Robotframework/README.md

-﻿# Robotframework
+﻿# Robotframework Automated Test
 I used Intellij IDEA to write the test.
 To run the test you need:
-Maven and Java
+Maven and Java,
-As well you need chrome web driver
+as well you need chrome web driver.